rexthecoder/flutter_recipe_app/README.md

 **SAVED RECIPE**
 In the saved recipe page you can view all your saved recipes and use them from there, this saves you time of searching for them again.

-**BUILT WITH :**
-- Flutter
-- VERSION
-- Version 1.0.0
-- CONTRIBUTORS
-- Team titans HNGi7
-- ACKNOWLEDGEMENT
-- Acknowledgement to everyone whose code was used.